-Passion is a unique phenomenon that is sustaining … it maintains our enthusiasm for things that have meaning for us.
+The short answer is no. Passion is sustaining … it maintains our enthusiasm for things that have meaning for us.
 Conversely, the phenomenon of inspiration occurs in a moment … it is fleeting.
-There is no doubt the inspiring moment, although fleeting, is powerful and uplifting.
+Although fleeting, it is powerful and uplifting.
 So how are inspiration and passion connected?
-What’s their relationship?

 I think Rollo May, a psychologist and author on creativity, provided the best insight.
 He wrote that inspiration could be encouraged by leaders being passionate about something.
 He proposed that when leaders are passionate, it helps others become more engaged and therefore develop a deeper awareness of issues at hand.
 This engagement and deeper awareness places them in a position of being ‘open’ to inspiring moments.